yingkui2003/ACME2/README.md

 Please report any errors or questions to Yingkui Li (yli32@utk.edu).

 # Cite this work
-Li et al., in preparation.
-TBD
+Li et al., ACME2: An Extended Toolbox for Automated Cirque Metrics Extraction (in preparation).

 # Contact info
 Yingkui Li